 Mistake: You Don't Go Halfsies

 If you can't bear to break up with your syrup-sweetened iced coffee or vanilla latte, at least scale back on the pumps; they add a ton of empty calories your body doesn't need.
 For example, a regular 16-ounce iced coffee has about 5 calories, while the sweetened version has 80 and 20 grams of sugar—that's the equivalent of five packs of sugar!
 Asking for "light" syrup or "half the usual amount of syrup" could easily save you 37 calories and 10 grams of the sweet stuff!

-The barista may be cute and you may totally dig the playlist, but don't stick around too long at the coffee shop nursing your beverage.
-Not only does hanging out increase the likelihood you'll splurge for one of the cookies or sweets from behind the glass, it's also a total waste of a caffeine jolt that could take a your workout to the next level.
-According to a Journal of Sports Medicine and Physical Fitness study, hitting the gym after a few cups of coffee can boost your motivation and help you bang out more reps on the bench press.
+You might be excited you're able to actually hang inside your favorite coffee shops again, but don't stick around too long nursing your beverage.
+Not only does hanging out increase the likelihood you'll splurge for one of the cookies or sweets from behind the glass, it's also a total waste of a caffeine jolt that could take your workout to the next level.
+According to a Journal of Sports Medicine study, hitting the gym after a few cups of coffee can boost your motivation and help you bang out more reps on the bench press.
 Similar results have been found in previous studies on endurance exercise, so sipping some coffee beforehand can help you get more from your workout and speed your weight loss—no matter how you like to break a sweat.